nikolayg/nikgrozev-website/_posts/blog/2023-07-28-java-api-starter.md

   </figcaption>
 </figure>

-And then we can preview all known vulnerabilities and their severity
+And then we can preview all known vulnerabilities and their severity:

 <figure>
   <img style="max-width: 700px;" src="/images/blog/java-api-starter/image-analysis.png" alt="Docker image analysis." >